TBD54566975/known-customer-credential/README.md

 #### Credential Response

+Credential Response can be immediate or deferred.
+If the issuer can immediately issue the requested credential, it will return it in the `credential` field.

-The Credential Issuer will respond to a [Credential Request](#credential-request) with either the credential (in `jwt_vc_json` format) given the Credential Issuer is ready to issue, whereafter the credential may be used for the purpose of providing financial services to that DID in accordance to regulatory requirements, else, given the Credential Issuer is not ready to issue the credential, they must respond with a `transaction_id` which is to be used in a subsequent call in the [Deferred Credential Request](#deferred-credential-request).
+If the issuer cannot immediately issue a credential it returns a `transaction_id`, which is to be used in a subsequent call in the [Deferred Credential Request](#deferred-credential-request).

 | Field            | Description                                                                                | Required | References                                                                                           | Comments                                      |
 | :--------------- | :----------------------------------------------------------------------------------------- | :------- | :--------------------------------------------------------------------------------------------------- | :-------------------------------------------- |